mstyushin/dbmigration-runner/README.md

 The state of migrations is stored to local SQLite DB located at migrations directory.
 Add *migrations.db* to your project .gitignore so each environment where project is deployed can store its own information on migrations status.
 Each migration may have following states: **DONE, FAILED, MANUAL, PENDING, SKIP, UNKNOWN**.
-Migration runner also monitor the branch where the migration status was changed.
+Migration runner also monitors the branch where the migration status was changed.

 ### Conventions